Everything You Want (Vertical Horizon song)

 "Everything You Want" is a song by American alternative rock band Vertical Horizon, the title track and second single from their third studio album.
 First released to alternative radio in October 1999, the single reached the top of the US Billboard Hot 100 on July 15, 2000, following a commercial release on June 27, 2000.
 It also peaked atop the Billboard Adult Top 40 and was Billboard's "Most Played Single" of 2000.
 It remains the band's most successful single.

 Composition

 In 2009, lead vocalist Matt Scannell said he "still experience[d] joy" singing "Everything You Want" because he knew "it came from a true place".
 The song deals with unrequited love, and Scannell explained its background in a 2010 interview: I was in love with this girl, and she was just a broken person.
 She kept turning to everyone except me for love and acceptance, and I wanted so much to help her.
 I wanted to be the one to give her everything she wanted, but I couldn't.
-She just couldn't accept it from me, and it was that pain, that led me to creating the song.
+She just couldn't accept it from me, and it was that pain, that led me to creating the song.Scannell later elaborated on its meaning in a 2024 interview, stating that it was also about being stuck in a friend zone: "Everything You Want" is really about a woman.
+We were young and trying to figure out what love meant.
+And she was continually looking at what I thought and continued to think were the wrong people.
+She would come and sort of cry on my shoulder when they inevitably treated her poorly.
+And the whole time, I was pining for her.
+I just loved her.
+I wanted to be there for her, to be with her, to be more than a friend for her, and it just wasn't in the cards.
+I could see it in her eyes every time we would talk.
+I was very much in the friend zone with her.
+So the only way that I could talk about it was by writing a song about it.
+I actually believe that she doesn't know that that song was written about her.
+I'm perfectly happy with that.